ari ezra waldman

 *Winner of the 2019 Privacy Papers for Policymakers Award

-*Winner of the International Association of Privacy Professionals (IAPP) Award for Best Paper at the 2017 Privacy Law Scholars Conference (PLSC)
+*Winner of the Best Paper Award at the 2017 Privacy Law Scholars Conference

 A Statistical Analysis of Privacy Policy Design, 93 NOTRE DAME LAW REVIEW ONLINE 159 (2018)